Digi International (NASDAQ:DGII) Releases Q1 2022 Earnings Guidance

-Digi International (NASDAQ:DGII) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
+Digi International (NASDAQ:DGII) updated its first quarter 2022 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $0.300-$0.340 for the period, compared to the Thomson Reuters consensus estimate of $0.130.
 The company issued revenue guidance of $81 million-$85 million, compared to the consensus revenue estimate of $78.65 million.Digi International also updated its FY 2022 guidance to EPS.

-Digi International (NASDAQ:DGII) last released its earnings results on Wednesday, November 10th.
-The technology company reported $0.13 earnings per share for the quarter, beating the consensus estimate of $0.08 by $0.05.
-Digi International had a return on equity of 2.34% and a net margin of 3.36%.
-During the same period last year, the business earned $0.15 EPS.
-As a group, research analysts anticipate that Digi International will post 0.51 earnings per share for the current year.
+Several equities analysts recently weighed in on the company.
+Roth Capital increased their target price on Digi International from $28.00 to $33.00 and gave the stock a buy rating in a research report on Thursday, November 11th.
+Canaccord Genuity increased their target price on Digi International from $25.00 to $28.00 and gave the stock a buy rating in a research report on Thursday, November 11th.
+Finally, Zacks Investment Research downgraded Digi International from a hold rating to a sell rating in a research report on Wednesday, November 17th.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and six have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of Buy and an average target price of $26.93.

+In other news, VP Tracy L. Roberts sold 40,000 shares of the business’s stock in a transaction that occurred on Thursday, November 18th.
+The stock was sold at an average price of $23.94, for a total value of $957,600.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+6.50% of the stock is currently owned by insiders.

 An institutional investor recently raised its position in Digi International stock.
-BNP Paribas Arbitrage SA boosted its position in Digi International Inc. (NASDAQ:DGII) by 131.1% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The fund owned 36,093 shares of the technology company’s stock after buying an additional 20,476 shares during the quarter.
-BNP Paribas Arbitrage SA owned approximately 0.11% of Digi International worth $759,000 as of its most recent filing with the SEC.
-86.31% of the stock is currently owned by institutional investors.
+BNP Paribas Arbitrage SA grew its holdings in shares of Digi International Inc. (NASDAQ:DGII) by 131.1% in the third quarter, according to its most recent filing with the SEC.
+The firm owned 36,093 shares of the technology company’s stock after acquiring an additional 20,476 shares during the quarter.
+BNP Paribas Arbitrage SA owned about 0.11% of Digi International worth $759,000 as of its most recent SEC filing.
+86.31% of the stock is owned by institutional investors and hedge funds.

 Digi International Company Profile